Algebraic tensor products and internal homs of noncommutative L^p-spaces

 The classical inequality discovered by Leonard Rogers in~1888 and improved by Otto H\"older in~1889 can be stated in modern language as follows.
 If $x\in\L_a(M)$ and $y\in\L_b(M)$ then $xy\in\L_{a+b}(M)$ and $\|xy\|\le\|x\|\cdot\|y\|$, where $M$ is an arbitrary von Neumann algebra and $a$~and~$b$ belong to~$\Cp$.
+(In this paper $\L_a$ means $\rL^{1/a}$, in particular $\L_0=\rL^\infty$ and $\L_{1/2}=\rL^2$.
+See \S\notation\ for an explanation of the reasons behind this notation.)
 Rogers and H\"older proved this inequality for finite-dimensional commutative von Neumann algebras.
-The proof for arbitrary von Neumann algebras was written down only in~1984 by Hideki Kosaki~[\KoH,~Lemma~1] using Uffe Haagerup's 1979 construction~[\Ha,~Definition~1.7] of~$\L_a(M)$ for an arbitrary von Neumann algebra~$M$.
+The proof for arbitrary von Neumann algebras was written down only in~1984 by Hideki Kosaki~[\Predual,~Lemma~1] using Uffe Haagerup's 1979 construction~[\HaLp,~Definition~1.7] of~$\L_a(M)$ for an arbitrary von Neumann algebra~$M$.
 We suppress a lot of intermediate history here, in particular, the cases of commutative and semifinite von Neumann algebras, which were worked out in the intervening 96 years.
 An important subtlety here is that the space~$\L_a(M)$ only has a quasinorm for~$\Re a>1$.
 Quasinorms are mild generalizations of norms explained below, satisfying the quasitriangle inequality $\|x+y\|\le c(\|x\|+\|y\|)$.
 For the space $\L_a(M)$ ($\Re a\ge1$) we can take $c=2^{\Re a-1}$.